 WHAT ARE THE GENERAL MEMBERSHIP MEETINGS?

 Our membership meetings take place on the first Wednesday of every month.
 The General Membership meets at 8:00pm.
 If the date of those meetings change for any reason, an Official Notice will be mailed to alert the membership of the change.

 HOW DO I REPORT A SAFETY ISSUE OR AN UNFAIR LABOR PRACTICE?

 You should report any concerns regarding unfair labor practices to your on-production or off-production show steward.
-You can also call your Business Agent, Kimberly Holdridge, directly.
+You can also call your Business Representative, Kimberly Holdridge, directly.
 All safety issues or concerns should be reported the same way, or by calling the IATSE National Safety Hotline number 1 (844) 422-9273.

 WHAT'S THE DIFFERENCE BETWEEN QUARTERLY DUES AND 4% ASSESSMENTS?

 HOW IS MY 4% PAID TO THE LOCAL?